what is a good dart score | SKIPJACK Expert Guide

 Dart usage scenarios

-How is the flexibility of the dart guard achieved?
+What is the capacity of the dart bag?

 Custom Bristle Steel Tip Dartboard Set Spider Wire Compressed Sisal Board with Rotating Number Ring